borger/scoop-galaxy-integrations/README.md

     scoop update galaxy-uplay

 #### Automating Updates
-If you're like me and don't want to remember commands, or even to update, you can very simply create a PowerShell script and perhaps even add it to Windows' Task Scheduler, to run daily or in your preferred schedule.
+If you're like me and don't want to remember commands, or even to update, you can very simply create a PowerShell script and perhaps even add it to Windows Task Scheduler, to run daily or in your preferred schedule.
 The script contents would just be:

     scoop update
     scoop update *